NocturnalNebula/litstash/README.md

 There are two ways to use this program.
 1) Simply execute the python3 script in a terminal.
 2) On linux, install lit-dl.deb (DEB package containing a binary of the program).
+See the latest release to find DEB package at https://github.com/NocturnalNebula/lit-dl/releases/.

 #### RUNNING THE SCRIPT